googlemaps/js-three/README.md

 When adding via unpkg, the package can be accessed at `google.maps.plugins.three`.
 A version can be specified by using `https://unpkg.com/@googlemaps/three@VERSION/dist/...`.

+If you get the error, `Uncaught ReferenceError: three is not defined`, please see [this discussion](https://github.com/googlemaps/js-three/issues/261).

 ## Documentation

 Checkout the the reference [documentation](https://googlemaps.github.io/js-three/index.html).